Use Tax

 Currently, Hallsville imposes a 2.625% local tax on all goods and services acquired from local businesses.
 However, this does not extend to purchases made online from vendors located outside Missouri.
 For instance, when a consumer buys a retail item from a store in Hallsville, the vendor collects both state and local sales taxes.
 Conversely, if the same consumer opts to purchase the item online from an out-of-state vendor, the vendor is not obligated to collect the local sales tax.

-If voters approve Proposition U on November 5, 2024, a 2.625% local use tax would be instituted on goods and services acquired from out-of-state vendors.
+If voters approve Proposition U on April 8, 2025, a 2.625% local use tax would be instituted on goods and services acquired from out-of-state vendors.
 The revenue generated from this use tax would be allocated in the same manner as the city's local sales tax, funding various initiatives from the General Fund.
 These funds cover the cost of the utility maintenance and upkeep of the grounds at the Morgenthaler House and Mercantile Building & Museum and cover a large portion of the utility cost there.
 They are used for the upkeep of the community center and park, street repairs, Public Works department, vehicles and equipment repairs, and public safety.

 The use tax rate would align precisely with the local sales tax rate for residents, ensuring that individuals will not be subject to both use and sales tax on the same transaction.